zkxs/cuniq/README.md

 to cuniq.
 However, if you've been using `sort | uniq | wc -l` you should switch to `sort -u | wc -l`, as it's free performance gain without having to go outside GNU coreutils.

+## Features

+- Multithreading support
+- Show a report of the number of times each distinct line appears with `--report`
+- `--mode=near-exact` gains extra performance by ignoring hash collisions.
+With 64-bit hashing the [odds of a collision](https://en.wikipedia.org/wiki/Birthday_attack) are low.
+Unless you have in excess of 10 million distinct lines you don't need to worry about it.
+- `--mode=estimate` gains even more performance by using a [probabilistic estimate](https://en.wikipedia.org/wiki/HyperLogLog) instead of an exact count.
+Useful if you can tolerate a small (~1%) margin of error.

 ## Performance

-cuniq has been benchmarked against various combinations of GNU coreutils (sort, uniq, and wc) as well as other hashing-based Rust utilities [runiq](https://crates.io/crates/runiq), [sortuniq](https://crates.io/crates/sortuniq), and [huniq](https://crates.io/crates/huniq).
+As of this writing and to the best of my knowledge, **cuniq has the best performance across all tools in its class**. cuniq has been benchmarked against various combinations of GNU coreutils (sort, uniq, and wc) as well as other hashing-based Rust utilities [runiq](https://crates.io/crates/runiq), [sortuniq](https://crates.io/crates/sortuniq), and [huniq](https://crates.io/crates/huniq).
-As of this writing, you should not use runiq 2.0.0 or sortuniq 0.2.0 for counting unique lines: they underperform cuniq in all cases, and in many cases their performance is on par with or even worse than `sort -u | wc -l`.
+You should not use runiq 2.0.0 or sortuniq 0.3.0 for counting unique lines: they underperform cuniq in all cases, and in many cases their performance is on par with or even worse than `sort -u | wc -l`.

 For **counting** cuniq reliably outperforms GNU sort in all cases.